Google Ad Manager Secure Signals Integration Guide

 UID2 SDK for JavaScript Client-Side Integration

-If you're using the UID2 SDK for JavaScript version 3.0.0 or later, the UID2 secure signals script uses the getAdvertisingTokenAsync
+If you're using the UID2 SDK for JavaScript version 3.0.0 or later, the UID2 secure signals script uses the getAdvertisingTokenAsync function provided in the SDK to get the fresh advertising token, and then pushes the token to Google Ad Manager.

 This script is hosted on CDN, and GPT automatically loads it with the secure signals feature.

-For details, see JavaScript Standard Integration Guide.
+For details, see Server-Side Integration Guide for JavaScript.

 A sample application is also available for integration using the UID2 SDK for JavaScript.
 See Sample Applications.